robertwenner/comics/doc/outputs.md

-These file names are stripped of certain characters that could cause problems in URLs and file names: any characters that are not letters, numbers, or hyphens will be removed; blanks will be replaces with hyphens.
+These file names are stripped of certain characters that could cause problems in URLs and file names: any characters that are not letters, numbers, or hyphens will be removed; blanks will be replaced with hyphens.
 For example, a title "Let's drink!" will use "lets-drink" as the (base) file name.